Other methods & multipliers for valuation

 Operating a business normally requires knowing the value of your company from time to time.
 And if you have not done the company valuation as of yet, it is advisable to have it done soon.

-To understand business valuation better, the very first thing that you should keep in mind is that valuation is like a “subjective science.”
-Subjective, because each buyer has their own different considerations when valuing a company.
 So, for the same business there can be two or three offers, but all three might be entirely different.
 Science, as part of the company valuation means that many types of valuation methods are applied at the time of valuing a business.

 Other types of valuations methods